What is an Ischemic Stroke?

-Symptoms of Ischemic Stroke
+Ischemic Stroke Symptoms

 The signs of a stroke depend on the side of the brain that is affected, the part of the brain affected, and how severely the brain is injured.
 Therefore, each person may have different stroke warning signs.